-The COAR Controlled Vocabularies are governed and maintained by the Editorial Board.
-In order to define the controlled vocabularies, the Editorial Board analyzes existing vocabularies and dictionaries and will use the most appropriate existing terms whenever possible.
-In the case where there are gaps identified by the community, new terms are defined by the group.
-The Editorial Board translates labels into numerous other languages.
+The COAR Controlled Vocabularies are governed and maintained by an Editorial Board.
+In order to define the controlled vocabularies, the Editorial Board analyzes existing vocabularies and dictionaries and will adopt the most appropriate existing terms and definitions whenever possible.
+In cases where there are gaps identified by the community, new terms are defined by the group.
+The COAR Controlled Vocabulary Editorial Board also translates vocabulary terms into numerous languages.

 The Resource Type vocabulary defines concepts to identify the genre of a resource.
 Such resources, like publications, research data, audio and video objects, are typically deposited in institutional and thematic repositories or published in ejournals.

 This vocabulary supports a hierarchical model that relates narrower and broader concepts.
 Multilingual labels regard regional distinctions in language and term.
 Concepts of this vocabulary are mapped with terms and concepts of similar vocabularies and dictionaries.